FGDES/DESTool/README.md

 The build process is then organised in 4 stages.

+0. configure and compile libFAUDES and libVIODES; instructions come with the source code

-1. copy libFAUDES and libVIODES essentials (executables and shared objects)
+1. copy libFAUDES and libVIODES essentials to the DESTool sources (executables and shared objects)

         cd wherever/DESTool
         . ./copyfaudes.sh